timkn/timkn/README.md

-- 👋 Hi, I’m @tym21
+- 👋 Hi, I’m Tim
-- 🌱 I’m currently learning pyhton, react, java and flutter
+- 🌱 I’m interested in Java, Python and React
 - 📫 How to reach me @tim21dev on twitter

 <!---